jasonlotz/kubernetes-sandbox/README.md

 ### Delete the pod
 `kubectl delete po sandbox-k8s-app`

-You can also delete more than one pod by specifying multiple, space-separated names (for example, kubectl delete po pod1 pod2)
+You can also delete more than one pod by specifying multiple, space-separated names:

+`kubectl delete po pod1 pod2`

 Using label selectors: